 Fractures of the distal humerus: These fractures occur commonly in children and in the elderly.
 Nerve and/or artery injuries can be associated with these types of fractures and must be carefully evaluated by your doctor.
 These fractures usually require surgical repair with plates and/or screws, unless they are stable.

-Pain, swelling, bruising, and stiffness in and around the elbow may be signs of a possible fracture.
+Further, pain, swelling, bruising, and stiffness in and around the elbow may be signs of a possible fracture.
 A snap or pop at the time of injury may be felt or heard.
 Visible deformity might mean that the bones are out of place or that the elbow joint is dislocated.
 There may be numbness or weakness in the arm, wrist, and hand.

 Fractures that are out of place or unstable are more likely to require surgery.
 A surgical procedure would replace and stabilize the fragments or remove bone fragments.
 Whenever a fracture is open (skin broken over the fracture), urgent surgery is needed to clean out the wound and bone to minimize the risk of infection.

-Non-surgical treatment such as using a sling, cast or splint is typically used when the bones are at low risk of moving out of place, or when the position of the bones are okay as they are.
+Moreover, non-surgical treatment such as using a sling, cast or splint is typically used when the bones are at low risk of moving out of place, or when the position of the bones are okay as they are.
 Casts are used more frequently in children, as their risk of developing elbow stiffness is small; however, in an adult, elbow stiffness is much more likely.
 Rehabilitation directed by your doctor is often used to maximize motion and decrease the chance of getting elbow stiffness.
 This might include exercises, scar massage, ultrasound, heat, ice, and splints that are used to stretch the joint.